kak79/CLI-PROJECT/README.md

 Installation Instructions:  Clone CLI-PROJECT repository.
 Install required gems in config/Environment.rb.
 Run bin/run.

-Contributer's Guide:  Thank you to https://www.pexels.com/api/
+Contributer's Guide:  Thank you to https://www.pexels.com/ for the API
+                        Thank you to httparty, json, and pry from http://www.rubygems.org/

 License:  https://opensource.org/licenses/MIT